IngridAtMicrosoft/DocsContent/singlesource/management/management-overview.md

 ms.service: media-services
 ---

-# Partner page
+# Management overview

-This is the partner page.
+This is the Managment overview page.